 Current Landscape and Challenges

 Due to automation, we’re expecting to start seeing job-loss at a nearly unprecedented rate.
-In fact, we expect to see 1.4 million workers will lose their jobs by 2026, which will disproportionately affect women.
+In fact, we expect to see 1.4 million workers lose their jobs by 2026, which will disproportionately affect women.
 But in the midst of this evolution, there will also be job creation.

 This is where a good learning and skilling strategy comes into play.
 Right now, leaders have limited visibility into their teams’ skills (and lack thereof).
-With more data on their employees’ capabilities, they will be able to provide more directly applicable upskilling options to close identified gaps more efficiently.
+With more data on their employees’ abilities, they will be able to provide more directly applicable upskilling options to close identified gaps more efficiently.